Google launches Android 11 Developer Preview 1

 - Bubbles: Keep conversations in view and accessible while multi-tasking on their phones.
 Messaging and chat apps should use the Bubbles API on notifications to enable this in Android 11.

-- Insert images into notification replies: if your app supports image copy/paste, you can now let users insert assets directly into notification inline replies as well as in the app itself.
+- Insert images into notification replies: If your app supports image copy/paste, you can now let users insert assets directly into notification inline replies as well as in the app itself.
 Image copy support is also available in Chrome while image paste support will show up in Gboard’s clipboard.

 - Neural Networks API (NNAPI) 1.3: Google is expanding the operations and controls for running computationally intensive operations for machine learning on Android devices.
 Quality of Service APIs support priority and timeout for model execution and Memory Domain APIs reduce memory copying and transformation for consecutive model execution.
-Quantization support has gained signed integer asymmetric quantization where signed integers are used in place of float numbers to enable smaller models and faster inference.
+Quantization support has gained signed integer asymmetric quantization, where signed integers are used in place of floating point numbers to enable smaller models and faster inference.

-- One-time permission: For the most sensitive types of data — not just location but also for the device microphone and camera –users can now grant temporary access through a one-time permission.
+- One-time permission: For the most sensitive types of data — not just location but also for the device microphone and camera — users can now grant temporary access through a one-time permission.
 This permission means that apps can access the data until the user moves away from the app, and they must then request permission again for the next access.

 - Scoped storage: Enhancements including opt-in raw file path access for media, updated DocumentsUI, and batch edit operations in MediaStore.